PeterPierinakos/vanilla-rustlang-server/docs/configuration.md

 ### Are the default configurations safe?

 By default, we have set the configuration to be production-ready so that you do not have to tinker with the settings a lot.
 Do not be a fraid to leave the configuration as it is, it is secure enough by default.
-Certain configurations such as SECURITY_HEADERS should only be turned off if you know what you are doing.
+Certain configurations such as USE\_SECURITY\_HEADERS should only be turned off if you know what you are doing.

 ### Configurations in configuration.rs explained

-- ABSOLUTE_STATIC_CONTENT_PATH
+- ABSOLUTE\_STATIC\_CONTENT\_PATH

 You should provide this variable the absolute path (/absolute/path/to/static/) which should contain all the static files you went the web server to serve.
 The web server will take care of serving the files, all you need to know is that you need to put the same path inside the $STATIC variable in setup.sh.

-- ABSOLUTE_LOGS_PATH
+- ABSOLUTE\_LOGS\_PATH

 The absolute path to which the server request logs should be saved (/absolute/path/to/logs/).
-Note that this can be empty if MULTITHREADING or SAVE_LOGS is enabled because the server doesn't save logs when either are enabled.
+Note that this can be empty if MULTITHREADING or SAVE\_LOGS is enabled because the server doesn't save logs when either are enabled.

 - ADDR